-As well as a party hostel, I’d say this is one of the best hostels in Europe for solo travellers purely for the atmosphere Carpe Noctem creates.
+As well as a lively hostel, I’d say this is one of the best hostels in Europe for solo travellers purely for the atmosphere Carpe Noctem creates.
 It’s not just the sociability or the parties or the tight facilities (this hostel isn’t nearly as grungy): the owners cater themselves to travellers.
 They understand what it’s like to be a long way from home by yourself in a foreign land and their goal is to create a place that feels like home.

 The added bonus on top of all that good stuff?
-Sweet Jesus, Mary, and Joseph they know how to lay down.
+Sweet Jesus, Mary, and Joseph, they know how to lay down.
 Get ready for the bananas, cause that shit’s coming in hot!

 Best Party Hostel in Amsterdam, The Netherlands – Flying Pig Downtown